 Crossing Guard Locations: (may be subject to change)

-- 2 crossing guards at the intersection of Spring and Willow right in front of the school
+2 crossing guards at the intersection of Spring and Willow right in front of the school

-- 1 crossing guard at Ridgewood and Main
+1 crossing guard at Ridgewood and Main

-- 1 crossing guard at Meeker and Willow
+1 crossing guard at Meeker and Willow

-- 1 crossing guard at Spring and Rector
+1 Crossing guard at Spring and Rector

-Bussers: All students arriving by bus will enter through the loop entrance as this is where buses will park.
+Bussers: All students arriving by bus will enter through the loop entrance as this is where busses will park.
 Bus students will exit the bus and proceed into the building to line up by their classrooms.

 Before School Activities: Students participating in any activities before school, including orchestra, band, clubs, etc. may enter the building through the main entrance or the bus loop.

 Safety: We need to keep a continuous flow of traffic during this busy time period.
 Everyone’s help is greatly appreciated during this time.
-For the safety of our children, please be certain that the children use the designated crosswalk areas and do not cross the street directly from your parked car.
+For the safety of our children, please be certain that children use the designated crosswalk areas and do not cross the street directly from their parked car.
 Please do not park in the “Drop Off Zone” along Spring Street.

 Students will be dismissed following the procedures listed below: